minprog/cs50x-1718-1819/practice/60 css/styles.md

 ## Add CSS styles to the HTML

+Now we're going to add some style rules to the HTML.
+Remember, if you have a `div` element, you might add styles to it as follows:

+    <div style="display: none;"></div>

 #### 1.7

 We continue to work in our original file.
 Now add some colours!
 Change the text of the page title to orange, the text of the picture title to green, and the _background_ of the description to yellow.